-In its Transport Policy Report of 2012, the Government stated that the promotion of walking and cycling in an appropriate way should be taken into account in transport policy, in the procurement of transport services, and in the development of transport environments.
+In its Transport Policy Report of 2012, the Government stated that the promotion of walking and cycling in an appropriate manner will be taken into account in transport policy, the procurement of transport services and the development of transport conditions.
 In the Climate Policy Programme for the Ministry of Transport and Communications' administrative branch (2009), quantitative targets were set for non-motorised traffic with a view to reducing emissions.

-The Finnish Transport Agency has drafted a national action plan, released in 2012, which implements the Walking and Cycling Strategy.
+Together with relevant stakeholders, the Finnish Transport Agency has drafted a national action plan for implementing the Strategy for Walking and Cycling.

 Safe walking and cycling can be promoted by building pedestrian and cycle routes, which at the moment comprise some 5,000 km, and by building over- and under-passes along roads.
 On roads that have no separate paths for pedestrians or cyclists, it is important that the verges are properly maintained.
 Action to improve lighting and traffic control will also contribute to the safety of pedestrians and cyclists.

 The Ministry of Transport and Communications cooperates with the Ministries of the Environment, Social Affairs and Health, and Education and Culture in developing pedestrian and bicycle traffic.
-The Ministry is represented on the TELI committee for health-promoting physical activity, whose areas of interest include walking and cycling.
+The Ministry is also represented on the TELI committee for health-promoting physical activity, whose areas of interests include walking and cycling.

 There is also unofficial cooperation on developing non-motorised traffic, particularly with other Nordic and EU countries.